-To finish, here are some apps and websites that could really help you out, starting with a list of some useful discount voucher websites.
+To finish, here are some apps and websites that could help you out, including some useful discount-voucher websites.
 It’s worth regularly checking these for any crazy reductions on beauty experiences.

 You may feel a little uneasy allowing trainees and students to go to work on your body.
-But Gemma, my new favourite hairdresser, at Toni&Guy raised a very valid point.
+But Gemma at Toni&Guy raised a very valid point.
 At these schools and training facilities, the students are striving for their future.
-They are doing what they are doing not simply for the paycheque, but because they have a passion for it.
+They are doing what they are doing not simply for the paycheck, but because they have a passion for it.
 Plus they are being assessed constantly by resident experts.
 Therefore, you are almost guaranteed to be treated exceptionally well.
 So why not give it a go?